-Because the 12-step approach has permeated the culture, this type of peer support group is commonly recommended to those struggling with substance use.
+Because the 12-step approach has permeated the culture, 12-step treatment is commonly recommended to those struggling with substance use.
 While 12-step programs work for some, they don't work for most.
-Oftentimes, people walk away from the programs feeling ashamed as a result of the harsh language and concepts, such as needing to eliminate one's "character defects" or the notion that substance misuse is a moral failing.
-While some of these individuals seek lesser known forms of treatment, such as Harm Reduction therapy, most suffer alone.
+Often, people walk away from the programs feeling ashamed as a result of the harsh language and concepts that don't appeal to them, such as needing to eliminate one's "character defects" or the notion that substance misuse is a moral failing.
+While some of the individuals who leave 12-step programs seek lesser known forms of treatment, such as Harm Reduction therapy, most suffer alone.

-Many of the clients I see for Harm Reduction Therapy have tried a one-size-fits-all program, such as 12-step, that didn't work for them.
-They experienced feelings of anger and frustration after being told that, despite the non-clinical structure and low rates of retention, these prescription programs were the only answer.
+Many of the clients I see for Harm Reduction Therapy have already tried a onesize-fits-all program, such as 12-step, that didn't work for them.
+They experienced feelings of anger and frustration after being told that, despite the non-clinical structure and low rates of retention, these programs were the only answer.

 Harm reduction meets the needs of people who don't want to participate in abstinence-based programs.
 In Harm Reduction Therapy, treatment is individualized.
-Oftentimes, the clients I see have been rejected by other therapists, even before those therapists have met them.
+Often, the clients I see have been rejected by other therapists, even before those therapists have met them.
 They're asked "Have you tried AA?"
 Clients who were previously unaware of group or individual Harm Reduction Therapy are often excited to have discovered the process, while also apprehensive about what it will entail.
-Harm Reduction Therapy is respectful, client centered, and individually tailored.
+Harm Reduction Therapy is respectful, client centered and individually tailored.